Unofficial Withdrawal PolicyUSSS-10

 Unofficial Withdrawal All - SR - IE_SIS_FA_UNOFFICIAL_WITHDRAWAL_ALL

 For students with Title IV aid (Direct Loan, Perkins, Pell, ACG/SMART, SEOG) disbursed, identifies students who have all FN or FNN grades, or a combination of FN, FNN, NC, NR, NY, W or blank grades.
 Student must have at least 1 FN or FNN grade to be picked up on the report.
-Students with all W grades will be picked up thru regular withdrawal queries, and should NOT be on this report.

 |Financial aid impact of an Unofficial Withdrawal||IUB Office of Student Financial Assistanceemail@example.com|